learnbyexample/cli-computing/Files_and_Directories.md

 >clear the terminal screen

-You can also use `Ctrl+l` short-cut to clear the terminal screen (in addition, this retains any typed text)
+You can also use `Ctrl+l` short-cut to clear the Terminal screen (in addition, this retains any typed text)

 <br>